Living in Marbella: What’s So Great About it?

 Although the media sometimes link the Costa del Sol with organised crime, the truth is that Marbella is a really safe city to live in.
 As in any popular tourist destination, there is a bit of everything and you need to know where to go, as in any city, but overall safety is good in all areas and the local authorities maintain strict controls.

 Since 2009, crime rates, although with ups and downs, have fallen significantly, and today Marbella is no more dangerous than cities such as Madrid or London.
-The local police and La Guardia Civil have an active presence, and both in the centre and in the residential areas, there is a sense of tranquillity.
+The local police and the Guardia Civil have an active presence, and both in the centre and in the residential areas, there is a sense of tranquillity.

 Cost of living in Marbella